 How to Export Whatsapp Contacts

-Method 1: Export Whatsapp Contacts to CSV file
+Method 1: Download Whatsapp Contacts in a CSV file

 Step 1: Turn on your Windows OS computer and download PanFone WhatsApp Transfer application from its website.
 To download it directly, follow this link: https://www.panfone.com/panfone-whatsapp-transfer-setup.exe

 Please install the application and run it.

 Step 2: Once you open the application, turn on your Android/iOS device with the WhatsApp contacts you wish to export.
 Connect it to the computer using a USB cable.
 Once done, the PanFone application will automatically recognize the device.

 Step 3: You will see four tabs on the main screen of PanFone.
 Click on Backup WhatsApp.
 Then, click on Start.
 Make sure you keep your Android/iOS device connected via USB and unlocked to continue the process.